IssTech/tsm-client-docker/README.md

 Why?
 ------
-IssTech AB initially wrote this code to run restore tests for IBM Storage Protect.
+IssTech AB initially wrote this code to allow [IssAssist](https://github.com/IssTech/issassist.helm) to run restore tests for IBM Storage Protect.
 But in any situation where you need an IBM Storage Protect client in a containerized/isolated Linux environment, this code may be useful.